Manzanar: Reception of and discussion regarding Manzanar

 The Manzanar site had 1,275,195 people visit from 2000 through December 2016.
 The National Park Service's interpretation of events and experiences has been described as both "[willing] to memorialize a shameful, unconstitutional policy" and "providing a shortcut around the unjust suffering and often insurmountable adversity imposed by the internment".
 Congressman Mel Levine said the site should "serve as a reminder of the grievous errors and inhumane policies we pursued domestically during World War II and a reminder that we must never again allow such actions to occur in this country."

 Academics have criticized those who initiated and implemented the WRA relocation policy and members of the JACL for supporting the WRA policies.
 They have also pointed out that the majority of accounts of the relocation published within the first few decades following the closure of the camps have been from the perspective of the WRA and the JACL.

+Following President Trump's Executive Order 14253, and by order of Secretary of the Interior, Manzanar was one of the National Park Service sites to post a notice directing visitors to report "signs or other information that are negative about either past or living Americans or that fail to emphasize the beauty, grandeur, and abundance of landscapes and other natural features."
+In an interview for NBC News Dr. Nicholas Baham, professor of ethnic studies, was pessimistic about the feasibility of the Manzanar site avoiding such information.